-If you are already pregnant and are looking for a policy, your options are more limited.
+Your options are more limited if you are already pregnant and looking for a policy.
 You may qualify for government assistance, and can lower costs in a variety of ways.
 Benefits for pregnancy bed rest are payable only when coverage begins prior to conception.

-Louisiana short term disability makes payments for six week after a normal vaginal delivery, or eight weeks after a normal c-section birth.
+The policy makes payments for six week after a normal vaginal delivery, or eight weeks after a normal C-section birth.
 The benefit payments begin after satisfying an elimination period: either one or two weeks depending upon the amount of monthly income replaced by the policy.

 Louisiana Short Term Disability Laws

 Social Security Disability benefits are the only option.
-Benefits are paid only for total disability.
+Claims are paid only for total disability.
 Nothing is paid for partial or for temporary conditions.
 Contact the Louisiana Department of Children and Family Services.
-This department makes disability determinations and administers disability benefits for state residents.
+This department makes determinations and administers claims for state residents.

 Work Leave Laws